artemu78/threedaysfit/replit.md

-# HomeGym Pro - 3-Day Workout Tracker
+# 3 Days Fit - 3-Day Workout Tracker

 ## Overview

-HomeGym Pro is a comprehensive fitness tracking application designed for home gym enthusiasts.
+3 Days Fit is a comprehensive fitness tracking application designed for home gym enthusiasts.
 The application provides a structured 3-day workout program (Upper Body, Back & Core, Legs & Glutes) and allows users to log their workout sessions locally without requiring authentication.
 Built as a full-stack application with a React frontend and Express backend, it focuses on simplicity and privacy by storing workout data in the browser's local storage.

 ## User Preferences